aria2/aria2/doc/manual-src/en/aria2c.rst

-  This method adds Metalink download by uploading .metalink file.
+  This method adds Metalink download by uploading ".metalink" file.
-  *metalink* is of type base64 which contains Base64-encoded .metalink file.  *options* is of type struct and its members are a pair of option name and value.
+  *metalink* is of type base64 which contains Base64-encoded ".metalink" file.  *options* is of type struct and its members are a pair of option name and value.
 See :ref:`rpc_options` below for more details.
 If *position* is given as an integer starting from 0, the new download is